Edwards0307/Edwards0307/README.md

 ✍️ &nbsp;I dedicate my free time to research, learn new things and other activities\
 💬 &nbsp;Feel free to contact me for consulting and volunteering, or just for an interesting discussion.\
 ✉️ &nbsp;You can email me at edwards.ardila03@gmail.com I'll try to reply as soon as I can.\
 📄 &nbsp;Please take a look at my resume for more details about me.
-I am open to comments and suggestions!
+I'm open to comments and suggestions!

 <br>